Image Credit: Yale GSAS & Harold Shapiro

 Given that this course primarily deals with programming, and guided by the latest research on pedagogical practices,

-PHYS 378 will be delivered as a hands-on computing lab course, which meets weekly for a typical 3-hour session.
+PHYS 378 was designed to be delivered as a hands-on computing lab course, which meets weekly for a typical 3-hour session.

-videos at the beginning of every week, which will introduce to the mathematical/statistical aspects needed for every class.
+videos at the beginning of every week, which introduce them to the mathematical/statistical aspects needed for every class.

-Then each class session will constitute of :- a) 40% planned class-room instruction (slides, chalkboard, and live-coding); b) 60% of
+Then each class session constitutes of :- a) 40% planned class-room instruction (slides, chalkboard, and live-coding); b) 60%

-coding-time when students will be live-coding in small groups and instructors, teaching fellows will be walking around to
+coding-time when students live-code in small groups and instructors, teaching fellows walk around to

 assist them.

-There will also be a series of three Zoom seminars led by academic researchers and people from the
+We also held a series of three Zoom seminars led by academic researchers and people from the

 industry with practical machine learning experience held towards the latter half of the course.
 In addition